 But that still doesn’t answer why moon jelly venom is so variable in terms of human envenomation.
 I do have a couple of ideas based on other venomous animals.
 It could be due to the size of the jellies, which may represent a shift in diet from small zooplankton to larger, vertebrate prey.
 This has been shown to occur in other venomous animal, like snakes and spiders, which shift their venoms as they switch prey types.
 And it would make sense based on the two medical cases described above.
 In fact, Simmons et al (2014) suggests that larger jellies may have larger stinging cells, which may deliver more venom.
 But another study on Old World (Red Sea) and New World (Chesapeake Bay) Aurelia found that the Old World species were more toxic than their New World counterparts.
 So maybe it isn’t size, but specific species or subspecies in certain areas.
 Or maybe there is something about the different locations that is shifting venoms to greater potency.
 But what is it about their local environments that causes this difference, especially towards humans?
 Perhaps there is simply a difference in ecological and environmental conditions that cues for more potency.
 Maybe there is also a genetic component that makes these particular animals more toxic.

 And what about polyps?
 How does their venom compare, both in composition but also in function?
 Does a polyp need hemolytic toxins if it isn’t trying to eat any vertebrates that have blood?
 What happens to venom of strobilating polyps or ephyrae, which don’t even eat?
-Studies utilizing the recently released genome could help answer some of these questions, and in fact what I am hoping to research during my graduate work.
+Studies utilizing the recently released genome could help answer some of these questions.

 Though, some have suggested jellyfish consumption may be a good option.
 If you can’t beat it, eat it!
 Right?
 Researchers in Denmark have developed ways to prepare “jellyfish chips” as a more palatable way to consume jellies (see my article on the KU EEB Outreach blog), though jellyfish have been consumed for decades already in asian cultures.
 It is unlikely that our own consumption of jellies will aid in the potential (though unsubstantiated) rise of jellies in the oceans.